Our service now covers areas all across Canada

 Tiles need to be correctly caulked to avoid water seeping between them, which will lead to mould and mildew growth as well as further surface problems.
 At the very least, the areas between tiles, tubs, toilets and sinks should be re-caulked annually.
 To do this, you must first remove the old caulk and replace it with some new stuff.
 Using a utility knife, cut the seal and simply pull old caulk away from the joints.

 Make sure that before you re-caulk the open space, you clean out the crevice of any underlying dirt or debris.
 Now, you’re ready to re-caulk!
-Holding the caulking tube at an angle, draw it along the crack, being sure to completely fill it and avoiding doubling back over the job.
+Holding the caulking tube at an angle, drawing it along the crack, being sure to completely fill it and avoiding doubling back over the job.
 Wipe off any excess with a damp cloth and let it fully dry before using your bathtub or shower.

 Just because one tile breaks on your bathroom floor, doesn’t mean you must change them all!
 However durable tiles may be, they are still prone to cracks.
 Fixing a broken tile is an easy DIY project that any homeowner can take on.
 It should be completed as soon as the tile is found to be broken, as a broken tile can lead to pieces getting caught in the feet of friends and family, as well as allowing water to seep through to the below floor where it is no longer protected.
 The process will start by removing the grout, raking it out from around the broken tiles.